WardLT/applied-ai-for-materials/README.md

 You can run all of the notebooks using [Binder](https://jupyter.org/binder).
 Simply click [this link](https://mybinder.org/v2/gh/WardLT/applied-ai-for-materials/HEAD) to launch a copy of the repository on cloud resources.
-It will not save your changes, but you can use it for exploring the notebooks and - if you download notebooks to your computer - completing the practical assignments.
+**It will not save your changes**, but you can use it for exploring the notebooks and - if you download notebooks to your computer - completing the practical assignments.

 ### Local Installation